trustoverip/tswg-did-method-webs-specification/spec/core.md

 #### Create

-Creating a `did:webs` DID involves the following steps:
+1. Creating a `did:webs` DID MUST follow these rules:
-1. Choose the web URL where the DID document for the DID will be published, excluding the last element that will be the AID, once defined.
+    1. MUST choose the web URL where the DID document for the DID will be published, excluding the last element that will be the AID, once defined.
-1. Create a KERI AID and add it as the last element of the web URL for the DID.
+    1. MUST create a KERI AID and add it as the last element of the web URL for the DID.
-1. Add the appropriate KERI events to the AID's KERI logs that will correspond to properties of the DID document, such as verification methods and service endpoints.
+    1. MUST add the appropriate KERI events to the AID's KERI logs that will correspond to properties of the DID document, such as verification methods and service endpoints.
-1. Derive the `did:webs` [[ref: DID document]] by processing the [[ref: KERI event stream]] according to section [DID Document from KERI Events](#did-document-from-keri-events).
+    1. MUST derive the `did:webs` [[ref: DID document]] by processing the [[ref: KERI event stream]] according to section [DID Document from KERI Events](#did-document-from-keri-events).
-1. For compatibility reasons, transform the derived `did:webs` DID document to the corresponding `did:web` DID document according to section [Transformation to did:web DID Document](#transformation-to-didweb-did-document).
+    1. For compatibility reasons, transformation of the derived `did:webs` DID document to the corresponding `did:web` DID document MUST be according to section [Transformation to did:web DID Document](#transformation-to-didweb-did-document).
-1. Create the AID folder on the web server at the selected location, and place the `did:web` DID document resource (`did.json`) and the [[ref: KERI event stream]] resource (`keri.cesr`) into that folder.
+    1. MUST create the AID folder on the web server at the selected location, and place the `did:web` DID document resource (`did.json`) and the [[ref: KERI event stream]] resource (`keri.cesr`) into that folder.
 See section [Target System(s)](#target-systems) for further details about the locations of these resources.

 > Of course, the web server that serves the resources when asked might be a simple file server (as implied above) or an active component that generates them dynamically.
 Further, the publisher of the resources placed on the web can use capabilities like [CDNs] to distribute the resources.
 How the resources are posted at the required location is not defined by this spec; complying implementations need not support any HTTP methods other than GET.